Welcome to King/Drew Magnet High School's College Office!

-The SAT Subject exams will NO LONGER in the US; the SAT with writing will NO LONGER be offered.
+The SAT Subject exams are NO LONGER offered.
 This means Juniors can take the SAT with Writing this (Spring) semester.
-Juniors will have the option to take the SAT or the SAT with Writing; however, some of the more competitive Private Schools have NOT committed to a Test Optional admissions process for those students in the Class of 2022 and beyond, so Mrs.Golden recommends Juniors register for the SAT with Writing and the ACT with Writing.
-You may request a fee waiver by emailing Mrs.Golden: email@example.com
+Juniors will have the option to take the SAT; however, some of the more competitive Private Schools have NOT committed to a Test Optional admissions process for those students in the Class of 2022 and beyond, so Mrs.Golden recommends Juniors register for the SAT and the ACT with Writing.
+You may request a fee waiver through the google doc request form.

-College usually recommend students to take the SAT or ACT at maximum 2-3 times.
-If you happen to take both standardized tests, send both scores to the universities.
+Colleges usually recommend students take the SAT or ACT 2 times.
+If you happen to take both standardized tests, send the better score to your colleges.